mhantsch/maxtend/documentation/documentation.md

 __Menu:__ on the right side, the `/?` key activates the menu function.
 With `Maxtend` held down, the user immediately has access to cursor movement to select an entry in the menu.

-__Browser navigation:__ `Maxtend`+`F` and `Maxtend`+`P` (qwerty positions: E, R) move backward and forward through browser history (they send Alt-CursorLeft and Alt-CursorRight keys).
-Compare this to the Mouse layer where these buttons cycle backward and forward through tabs.
+__Browser navigation:__ `Maxtend`+`F` and `Maxtend`+`P` move backward and forward through browser history (they send Alt-CursorLeft and Alt-CursorRight keys). _(UHK-only:_ Compare this to the Mouse layer where these buttons cycle backward and forward through tabs, and the Fn layer where they send History-back and History-forward.)

-**TODO** (continue here)

-*Note:* As soon as a second key has been pressed while `Maxtend` is held down, or when `Maxtend` has been held down for more than half a second, releasing `Maxtend` will not Backspace.
-In this case, an indication will remind the user that Backspace will not be triggered.
+*Note:* As soon as a second key has been pressed while `Maxtend` is held down, or when `Maxtend` has been held down for more than ~300ms, the Maxtend layer will activate.
+Releasing `Maxtend` will then no longer Backspace.
+Additionally, an indication will remind the user that Backspace will not be triggered.
 On AHK configurations, the screen will flash briefly.
-On UHK keyboards, the segment display will show **`MAX`** (and the _`mod`_ indicator will turn on), indicating that the Maxtend layer has become active.
+On UHK keyboards, the LED segment display will show *`MAX`* (and the _`mod`_ indicator will turn on), indicating that the Maxtend layer has become active.
 The user can then safely release `Maxtend` without triggering any action.

 ### Number layer